 - Maintain a 3.0 cumulative grade point average out of a possible 4.0, or a 4.0 cumulative grade point average out of a possible 5.0

-- Recipients receive full or partial tuition covered for one academic year as posted by the financial aid office at your college or university
+- Recipients receive partial tuition covered for one academic year as posted by the financial aid office at your college or university

 - Microsoft will make a one-time payment to the designated school, and amounts are not transferable to other academic institutions